jackjakarta/ElonGPT-Discord-Bot/README.md

 - `?help`: Retrieve a list of all available commands.

 - `?ask 'question'`: Ask a question and receive an answer from the gpt-4 model.

 - `?fast 'question'`: Get a quick answer using the gpt-3.5-turbo model.

+- `?chat`: open chat session in DMs and then use `?chat 'prompt'` to chat with the bot.

 - `?image 'description'`: Generate an image based on a description.

 - `?classify 'image url'`: Classifies images and describes them

 - `?price 'symbol'`: Fetch the price and market cap of a cryptocurrency.

 - `?joke`: Enjoy a Chuck Norris joke using the free API.

 - `?poll 'question'/'option1'/'option2'/...`: Create a poll with multiple options and engage your server members in a vote.